-Table 5 provides the different views of men and women on the lighting needs and electricity uses r 1 Women's Group Men's Group Comments Lighting Sleeping house - 2 ft Sleeping house - 2 ft linear There is a need for installation needs linear fluoro light (cfl) fluoro light of safet/street lights between Eating house - 2 ft cfl Eating house - 2 ft linear the maneaba, the girls and Cooking hut - 2ft fluoro light boys dormitories and also for linear tube Cooking hut - 2ft linear fluoro household at the eastern side of CFL/LED for light the school compound. toilet/bathroom Not agreed to have lights in toilet/bathroom as solar lantern can be used Power Monday to Saturday - Men did not consider the The school is to provide light time use 3 hours at night entertainment use on Sunday switches for all classrooms and Sunday - 9 hours ( however agreed that this may staff quarters so it is ready include electricity use be good for children as well so when the solar PV system is at day time to use they do not play and walk installed.
-The usual practice is laptop to prepare around the compound on that the gen-set is like a switch school and watch Sundays. on and off for all lights.
-This has movies to change as lights need to be Limitation Use of high energy Men have similar views turned on only when required on consumption inlcuding the need for houses and turned off when not in electrical appliances should be to have light switches. need. appliances prohibited.
+Table 5 provides the different views of men and women on the lighting needs and electricity uses

+Women's Group Men's Group Comments Lighting needs Sleeping house - 2 ft linear fluoro light (cfl) Eating house - 2 ft cfl Cooking hut - 2ft linear tube CFL/LED for toilet/bathroom Sleeping house - 2 ft linear fluoro light Eating house - 2 ft linear fluoro light Cooking hut - 2ft linear fluoro light Not agreed to have lights in toilet/bathroom as solar lantern can be used There is a need for installation of safet/street lights between the maneaba, the girls and boys dormitories and also for household at the eastern side of the school compound.
+Power time use Monday to Saturday - 3 hours at night Sunday - 9 hours (include electricity use at day time to use laptop to prepare school and watch movies Men did not consider the entertainment use on Sunday however agreed that this may be good for children as well so they do not play and walk around the compound on Sundays.
+The school is to provide light switches for all classrooms and staff quarters so it is ready when the solar PV system is installed.
+The usual practice is that the gen-set is like a switch on and off for all lights.
+This has to change as lights need to be Limitation on electrical appliances Use of high energy consumption appliances should be prohibited.
 These included kettle, ice box, iron and rice cookers.
-All houses are to have s witches lights can be turn off lights when not in use All houses should have 1 power point each, a single power point.
-The house holds electricity use will be limited to 3 or 4 Amph f for each household.
+All houses are to have s lights when not in use Men have similar views inlcuding the need for houses to have light switches. witches lights can be turn off turned on only when required and turned off when not in need.
+All houses should have 1 power point each, a single holds electricity use will be for each household.